Imran4424/Software-Architecture/SolidPrinciples.md

 Although Liskov's substitution principle build around Object Oriented Programming(OOP) approach, In swift we can use this approach with two programming approach.

 - Object Oriented Programming - where relationship will evolve around Super class and sub class
-- Protocol Oriented Programming - where relationship will evolve around protocol and classes or protocol and structs
+- Protocol Oriented Programming - where relationship will evolve around protocol and classes or protocol and structs (SwiftUI preferred way)